Scroll-Driven Animation Patterns

 Native Scroll-Driven Parallax

-/* Performance Impact: Executes entirely on the compositor thread.
+/* Executes entirely on the compositor thread.
 Zero main-thread overhead. */

 .parallax-layer {